 Question: What is your teaching on sex in general?

 Answer: It is taught that, "all acts of love and pleasure," are rituals that honor the Goddess.
+The union of male and female is the ultimate act of creation and sacred to God and Goddess.
 We do not teach that sex is shameful or sinful, and in fact the concept of "sin" has no meaning in our religious moral values.
 We encourage people to love each other more, and fight with each other less.
 In times gone by there were Goddess Temples where Priestesses used sexuality as a form of giving and receiving the love of the Goddess.
 People who have been raised in modern western culture do not have the cultural background and frames of reference to appreciate or participate in the ancient forms of sexual worship.
 Go and love each other in your homes, in your lives, and in the love of the Goddess and God.

 Question: You mention Gardnerian tradition.
 What is that?

-Answer: A man named Gerald Gardner published some books on Wicca during the 1950s, making Witchcraft public for the first time in centuries.
+Answer: A man named Gerald Gardner published some books on Witchcraft and Wicca during the 1950s, making Witchcraft public for the first time in centuries.
 Gardner taught his form of Witchcraft to numerous others who taught others and now there are many who's Wiccan education comes originally from Gardner.
 Some say that Gardner invented Wicca, and some say that he modified and publicized a previous religion.
-To this day, covens that follow the teachings of Gerald Gardner and have initiations from one of Garners's covens are called "Gardnerian" See the suggested reading list for more on Gardner.
+To this day, covens that follow the teachings of Gerald Gardner and have initiations from one of Gardner's covens are called "Gardnerian" See our suggested reading list for more on Gardner.

 Question: Is Wicca one of those dangerous cults that we hear about?

 Answer: No and yes.
 The dangerous cults you hear about actively recruit members and then use various psychological techniques and threats to keep members from leaving.
 Wicca is the opposite.
+We don't recruit people.
+We don't threaten anyone who leaves.
 We make it hard to get in and always easy to get out.
 But Wicca is dangerous to the culture because our teachings are very different, and we are growing rapidly because many people are seeking something better.

-Question: Do you conduct introductory classes for interested people?
+Question: Do you conduct public introductory classes for interested people?

 Answer: Not any more.
 Some years ago it was a lot harder to learn about Wicca.
-In those days many covens held introductory classes often called "Wicca 101" for interested people.
+In those days many covens held public advertised classes often called "Wicca 101" for interested people.
 The classes went for 4 to 6 weeks and explained the basic Wiccan theology, cosmology, history, philosophy, morality, ethics, and other basic tenets of Wicca.
-Now there are several shelves full of books on Wicca for beginners at Borders and every other popular bookstore, a big change from 10 or 20 yeas ago.
-We have found that there is no longer a need for basic classes since interested people have usually already read several books.
+Now there are several shelves full of books on Wicca for beginners at Borders and every other popular bookstore.
+That is a big change from 10 or 20 yeas ago.
+We have found that there is no longer a need for public basic classes since interested people have usually already read several books.
 We still are available to answer questions from people who have read about Wiccan and have more interest.

 Question: I've read all this and think that I may want to become a member.
 What is the procedure for joining?

-Answer: The Priest and Priestess usually meet a prospective member the first time in a public restaurant to discuss your interest.
-After the first meeting we ask prospective members to meet with the rest of the coven to discuss more and get acquainted with everyone.
-Then depending on interest and compatibility of members you may be offered an opportunity to become a Dedicant and practice with the coven.
+Answer: You would write to us on one of the "Mail-To" links on this web site.
+Be sure to include a brief statement of your interest and prior knowledge or practice of Wicca.
+The Priest and Priestess usually meet a prospective member the first time in a public restaurant to discuss your interest.
+See our Meeting the Witches page.
+After the first meeting we ask prospective members to meet with us and the rest of the coven to discuss more and get acquainted with everyone.
+We require 5 additional meetings to discuss our religion and our tradition.
+See our Process section above for details of the process.
+Then depending on your interest and compatibility of members you may be offered an opportunity to become a Dedicant and practice with the coven.
 If you would like to be considered send us an e-mail by clicking the mail go link.

 Gather you Witches in the night while the moon rides full.